Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 This completes the proof of Proposition \ref{bounded}. \end{proof}

-We now improve this result for canonical bands associated with lozenges.
-The {\em{thickness}} of a canonical band $B$ is the supremum of the Hausdorff distances between leaves of $\F$ in $B$.
+We now improve this result for bands associated with lozenges.
+The {\em{thickness}} of a band $B$ is the supremum of the Hausdorff distances between leaves of $\F$ in $B$.
 This uses the ambient distance in $\mt$.